-32. Unless otherwise agreed in writing by the Minerals Planning Authority, the contouring of the final layer of the deposited material shall, after allowing for settlement and the replacement of stored overburden, subsoil and topsoil, conform with a Restoration Contour Plan to be submitted for the approval of the Mineral Planning Authority within 6 months of the implementation of this permission.
-No gradient shall be flatter than 1:60.
+33. The contouring of the final layer of the deposited material shall, after allowing for settlement and the replacement of stored overburden, subsoil and topsoil, conform in principle with the levels as shown on the drawing number A41/SK/042/AJHD.
+No gradient shall be flatter than 1:60 as required by condition 4.